About MPSA and IPSC as sportMPSA

 FLTR: Justin Peacock, J C Potgieter, Kyle van Deventer, Johannes van Biljon (Not in photo)

-Irving Stevenson received his national colours and joined the grand seniors open auto team at the Rifle World Shoot III in Finland, August 2024.
-He was very successful during the match and he received the silver metal in the semi auto division for grand senior category overall.
-Well done Irving we in Mpumalanga and South Africa are very proud of you.
+Irving Stevenson received his national colors and joined the Grand Seniors Open Auto team at the Rifle World Shoot III in Finland in August 2024.
+He performed exceptionally well during the match, earning the silver medal in the Semi-Auto Division for the Grand Senior category overall.
+Well done, Irving!
+We in Mpumalanga and across South Africa are very proud of you.

 General principle